Homological stability of topological moduli spaces

-Instead of considering the single spaces $\cM_n$ and the maps $\maptwoshort{\cM_n}{\cM_{n+1}}$ between them one at a time, it is beneficial to treat them as a single space $\cM=\coprod_{n\ge0}\cM_n$ together with a \emph{grading} $\mapwoshort{g_\cM}{\cM}{\bfN_0}$ to the nonnegative integers, capturing the decomposition of $\cM$ into the pieces $\cM_n$ and a \emph{stabilization map} $\mapwoshort{s}{\cM}{\cM}$ which restricts to the maps $\maptwoshort{\cM_n}{\cM_{n+1}}$, so it increases the degree by one.
-From the perspective of homotopy theory, such $\cM$ that result from families $\cM_n$ that are known to stabilize homologically usually share the characteristic of forming a \emph{(graded) $\tE_1$-module over an $\tE_2$-algebra}---the homotopy theoretical analogue of a module over a braided monoidal category.
-This observation is the driving force behind the work at hand.
+Instead of considering the single spaces $\cM_n$ and the maps $\maptwoshort{\cM_n}{\cM_{n+1}}$ between them one at a time, it is beneficial to treat them as a single space $\cM=\coprod_{n\ge0}\cM_n$ together with a \emph{grading} $\mapwoshort{g_\cM}{\cM}{\bfN_0}$ to the nonnegative integers, capturing the decomposition of $\cM$ into the pieces $\cM_n$, and a \emph{stabilisation map} $\mapwoshort{s}{\cM}{\cM}$ that restricts to the maps $\maptwoshort{\cM_n}{\cM_{n+1}}$, so it increases the degree by one.
+From the perspective of homotopy theory, such $\cM$ that result from families $\cM_n$ that are known to stabilise homologically usually share the characteristic of forming a \emph{(graded) $\tE_1$-module over an $\tE_2$-algebra}---the homotopy theoretical analogue of a module over a braided monoidal category.
+This observation is the driving force behind the present work.

-Referring to \cref{section:modules} for a precise definition, we encourage the reader to think of a graded $\tE_1$-module $\cM$ over an $\tE_2$ algebra $\A$ as a pair of spaces $(\cM,\A)$ together with gradings $\mapwoshort{g_\cM}{\cM}{\bfN_0}$ and $\mapwoshort{g_\A}{\A}{\bfN_0}$, a homotopy-commutative multiplication $\mapwoshort{\oplus}{\A\times\A}{\A}$ and a homotopy-associative action-map $\mapwoshort{\oplus}{\cM\times \A}{\cM}$.
-These are required to satisfy various axioms, among them additivity with respect to $g_\cM$ and $g_\A$ (see \cref{definition:E1module}).
-Given such $\cM$ and $\A$, the choice of a \emph{stabilizing object} $X\in\A$, meaning an element of degree $1$, results in a \emph{stabilization map} that increases the degree by $1$ and hence gives rise to a sequence of the subspaces $\cM_n=g_\cM^{-1}(\{n\})$ of a fixed degree.
-The sequences of spaces arising in this fashion are the ones whose homological stability behavior the present work is concerned with.
+Referring to \cref{section:modules} for a precise definition, we encourage the reader to think of a graded $\tE_1$-module $\cM$ over an $\tE_2$-algebra $\cA$ as a pair of spaces $(\cM,\cA)$ together with gradings $\mapwoshort{g_\cM}{\cM}{\bfN_0}$ and $\mapwoshort{g_\cA}{\cA}{\bfN_0}$, a homotopy-commutative multiplication $\mapwoshort{\oplus}{\cA\times\cA}{\cA}$, and a homotopy-associative action-map $\mapwoshort{\oplus}{\cM\times \cA}{\cM}$.
+These are required to satisfy various axioms, among them additivity with respect to $g_\cM$ and $g_\cA$ (see \cref{definition:E1module}).
+Given such $\cM$ and $\cA$, the choice of a \emph{stabilising object} $X\in\cA$, meaning an element of degree $1$, results in a \emph{stabilisation map} that increases the degree by $1$ and hence gives rise to a sequence of the subspaces $\cM_n=g_\cM^{-1}(n)$ of a fixed degree.
+The sequences of spaces arising in this fashion are the ones whose homological stability behaviour the present work is concerned with.